 If you’ve been thinking of starting any development project on either residential or commercial properties, one of the requirements by most councils is a tree survey.

 A tree survey refers to an overall assessment or survey of the trees on a site considered for development.
 It’s usually conducted by a qualified arborist(s) with the goal of locating and determining which trees can be removed and which ones remain.

 In most parts of the country, the local cities and counties demand homeowners to provide the results of the tree survey to be granted a go-ahead on their projects.

 The tree survey reveals a lot of information about the condition of the trees on or close to your property.
 While it mainly wants to find out more about the trees’ health, other key details you’ll find from the survey include:

-- The tree’s species based on its botanical name
+- The tree’s species is based on its botanical name

-- It’s physical measurement such as height, diameter
+- Its physical measurements such as height and diameter

 - Total number of trees within the area under assessment, with each tree given a unique reference number

 - The structural and physiological health of each tree